m-team-kit/drift-watch/README.md

 to avoid rate limiting.
 The certificates are NOT mounted and stored in only in the reverse proxy container.

+After the containers are running, you can access when running in development mode, you need to attache a debugger to the backend and frontend services to start the python execution.

 To stop the server, you can run:

 ```bash